Starrier/starrier-pre/README.md

 ## Nginx Reverse Proxy

-I use **Nginx** as the reverse proxy server.
-Here are some of my configurations
+I use **Nginx** as the reverse proxy server,and here are some of the configurations I used when testing locally.

 ```
  upstream Starrier{